shostetter/pysqldb/README.md

  1. TBD

 ## TODO
- 1. Fix new tables list - regex not working correctly
  1. Export query results to csv
  1. Import csv to table
  1. Import shapefiles to PG